 Gross Profit.
 Gross profit increased to \$644.2 million in fiscal 1995 from \$550.2 million in fiscal 1994, an increase of \$94.0 million, or 17.1%.
 As a percentage of net sales, gross profit decreased to 42.6% in fiscal 1995 from 43.0% in fiscal 1994.
-The decrease in gross margin was attributable to decreases in gross margin at both The Amazing Toy Store and Toy Liquidators stores and iTZADEAL! and All For One stores.
+The decrease in gross margin was attributable to decreases in gross margin at both The Amazing Toy Store and Toy Liquidators stores and TiZADEAL! and All For One stores.
 Gross margin at The Amazing Toy Store and Toy Liquidators stores was high in fiscal 1994 due to the advantageous terms on which Consolidated Stores purchased the inventory of the Toy Liquidators business in May 1994.
-The decline in the gross margin at iTZADEAL! and All For One stores was due to the increase in the number of iTZADEAL! stores relative to the number of All For One stores. iTZADEAL! stores have a slightly lower gross margin than All For One stores as a result of the higher mix of domestic, name-brand close-out products and lower mix of higher margin import merchandise.
+The decline in the gross margin at iTZADEAL! and All For One stores is itzadeau to the increase in the number of itzadeau! stores relative to the number of All For One stores are interesting than All For One stores as a result of the higher mix of domestic, name-brand close-out products and lower mix of higher-margin import merchandise.
 Gross margin at Odd Lots/Big Lots stores remained constant in fiscal 1995 compared to fiscal 1994.